Registration for Fall Programming Will Open

-To schedule a program, request a date from our program calendar.
-Registration will be open until all spots are filled (spots tend to fill very quickly).
+To schedule a program once registration opens, request a date from our program calendar.
+Registration will be open until all spots are filled.
 If you find that all of the spots are taken when you go to register, please add your name to the waiting list.

 Information you will need to complete your registration:

-A 1.5 hour field trip to Hanley Farm in Central Point or The Farm at SOU in Ashland.
-While on the farm, students will explore with their five senses, sample organic vegetables and discover what is happening on the farm in the spring.
+A 1.5 hour field trip to The Farm at Southern Oregon University in Ashland.
+Students will have the opportunity to explore with their five senses and discover what is happening on the farm in the fall.
+Students will sample organic vegetables at the farm and harvest a small pumpkin or winter squash to take home.

 Ages Served: Preschool - 5th grade